 Lock-Up Our directors, executive officers, and certain stockholders have agreed with the underwriters not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our common stock or securities convertible into common stock for a period of 90 days commencing on the date of this prospectus.
 See "Underwriting" beginning on page 73.
-Risk Factors You should carefully read the "Risk Factors" section of this prospectus beginning on page 8 for a discussion of factors that you should consider before deciding to invest in our common stock.
-Market and Trading symbol Our shares of common stock are traded on The Nasdaq Capital Market under the symbol "ARTL" and certain of our warrants are traded on the Nasdaq Capital Market under the symbol "ARTLW."
+Risk Factor rs You should carefully read the "Risk Factors" section of this prospectus beginning on page 8 for a discussion of factors that you should consider before deciding to invest in our common stock.
+Market and Trading symbol Our shares of common stock are traded onthe Nasdaq Capital Market under the symbol "ARTL" and certain of our warrants are traded on the Nasdaq Capital Market under the symbol "ARTLW."
 There is no established trading market for the Warrants being offered, and we do not expect a market to develop.
 In addition, we do not intend to apply for the listing of the Warrants on any national securities exchange or other trading market.
 Without an active trading market, the liquidity of the Warrants will be limited.
-The table and discussion above are following: based on 4,991,587 shares of common stock outstanding as of September 25, 2020, and excludes the ock issuable upon the exercise of options or restricted stock awards granted under our 2018 Equity that weighted-average exercise price of \$3.57 per share; • 2,334,937 shares of our common sto ck issuable upon the exercise of warrants, with a weighted-average exercise price of \$8.12 per share; and 518,166 shares of our common stock reserved for future issuance under our 2018 Plan.
-Unless otherwise noted, the information tion in this prospectus assumes: no exercise of outstanding options su absequent to September 25, 2020; and neir option to purchase up to an additional shares of common stock and/or warrants ased in any combination of common stock and/or warrants.
+The table and discussion above following: are based on 4,991,587 shares of common stock outstanding as ofAugust 31, 2020, and excludes the • stock issuable upon the exercise of options or restricted stock awards granted under our 2018 Equity with a weighted-average exercise price of \$3.57 per share; • 2,334,937 shares of our common s ock issuable upon the exercise of warrants, with a weighted-average exercise price of \$8.12 per share; and • 1,266,904 shares of our common s tock reserved for future issuance under our 2018 Plan.
+Unless otherwise noted, the inform nation in this prospectus assumes: • no exercise of outstanding options subsequent to August 31, 2020; and • their option to purchase up to an additional shares of common stock and/or warrants in this in any combination of common stock and/or warrants.